Ishanveer-Gill/osticket-prereqs/README.md

 - Heidi SQL

 <h2>Installation Steps</h2>
-Hi!
-Welcome to my very first tutorial, first we will create a virtual machine using Microsoft Azure portal.
+First we will create a virtual machine using Microsoft Azure portal.
 A virual machine is a remote computer which you can access by using the Remote Desktop Connection app.
 It is best to use a virtual machine to protect our physical machine in case something breaks.
 First we will create a resource group and title it "osTicket".
 Afterwards create a virtual machine that has 2-4 CPUs.
 <p>
 <img src="https://i.imgur.com/qsISkUj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>